-The University of Nottingham's Taiwan Studies Programme presents a talk by Dr. Bonny Ling, Research Fellow with the Institute for Human Rights and Business and Advisory Board Member of Human Rights at Sea.
+The University of Nottingham's Taiwan Studies Programme presents a talk by Dr. Bonny Ling, Executive Director of Work Better Innovations and Research Fellow with the Institute for Human Rights and Business and Advisory Board Member of Human Rights at Sea.

 Stigma and Hate in the Time of COVID: Migrant Rights in the Asia-Pacific